Tate Teens

 Establishing direct communication with teenagers begins with authenticity.
 By using clear, relatable language and meeting teens on the platforms they already inhabit, Tate can build genuine connection and relevance.

-Near: Enhanging the School Visit Program
+Near: Enhancing the School Visit Program

 School visits are often a teenager’s first encounter with Tate — but without context, they can feel passive or disconnected.
 This phase focuses on equipping teachers with creative toolkits and guided resources to make visits more interactive, reflective, and empowering.